-The program consists of classes and workshops that are designed to prepare students for the courses they will take in Harding’s liberal arts curriculum.
+ADVANCE consists of classes and workshops that are designed to prepare students for the courses they will take as part of Harding’s liberal arts curriculum.

 - Evaluations made by instructors during Bison Bound (formerly know as Stampede) and the first day of ADVANCE classes will determine placement in some courses

-If you are able to test out of our classes, the appropriate adjustments will be made to your schedule as soon as possible.
-All students in our program are required to take PSY 101 (Introduction to University Studies).
+- If you are evaluated as not needing a required course, the appropriate adjustments will be made to your schedule as soon as possible.

 ADVANCE Courses Offered

 *These courses do not count as college credit but do count toward financial aid eligibility and athletic eligibility and are used in calculating GPA and determining academic standing.

 Classes are assigned by the director of the ADVANCE Program, who is also the advisor for all students in the ADVANCE Program.

 It's possible to complete our program in one semester.
 If you have completed the program and declared a major, you will be transferred to an advisor in your major field of study for assistance in selecting classes.
 Those who have not yet declared a major will be advised by Academic Advising.